Physicians

 The Federal Republic of Germany is dependent on young medical professionals.
 Become a part of the German health service as a doctor.

-Work as a medical doctor in Germany
+Working as a doctor in Germany

 In comparison to other countries, Germany has a highly effective healthcare system.
 Using the latest treatment methods and modern medical instruments allows for a high level of care.
 A dense network of hospitals and local doctors ensure that patients swiftly receive the medical services necessary for them.
 The ongoing digitalisation in the healthcare sector continues to reveal new opportunities for medical care.
 Thus, data in electronic patient files is rapidly available and access to digital healthcare applications and telemedicine can be established.
 This testifies to the great innovative power of the German healthcare sector and its dynamic economic sector.
-With over 6 million employees, the public health service is also a crucial resource for employment; the number of employees has been increasing steadily for years.
-As of right now, over 421,000 doctors make sure that patients are well cared for.
+With about 6.1 million employees, the public health service is also a crucial resource for employment; the number of employees has been increasing steadily for years.
+As of right now, about 581,000 doctors make sure that patients are well cared for.

 A new generation of medical personnel is urgently required in Germany.
 The demand will continue to grow in the years to come – especially since many physicians in hospitals will be retiring.
 When it comes to local doctors, general practitioners as well as family doctors are in demand.
 Many doctors can no longer find a successor to take over their practice, namely in Eastern Germany and in rural areas.